How to Write Effective Use Cases?

 Create wireframe for step

-3. You see the gray pane appear on the right hand side?
+3. Do you see the gray pane that appears on the right-hand side?
 Click on it to select a kind of wireframe to create.

 Create wireframe